anilsathyan7/AI-Sudoku-Solver/README.md

 * The original **dataset** mostly contains **easy/medium difficulty** puzzles, with an average of **47 unfilled**(zero) elements or 34 clues(filled).
 * **None of the  models** seems to **converge** on training with a [sudoku dataset](https://www.kaggle.com/radcliffe/3-million-sudoku-puzzles-with-ratings) containing **hard puzzles** (57 average unfilled).
 * Overall, the models only seems to predict correct solution for **easy or medium difficult** puzzles, which can be easily solved by simple [scanning techniques](https://www.conceptispuzzles.com/index.aspx?uri=puzzle/sudoku/techniques) and thus does **not guarantee a complete solution** in every case.
 * The digit recognition model may not work well with **handwritten digits**, since they were trained on a dataset with non-handwritten digits (mostly).
-If the puzzle image are **highly distoretd, blurred or noisy**, the algorithm  may fail to locate the puzzle and/or recognize the digits.
+If the puzzle image are **highly blurred, distorted or noisy**, the algorithm  may fail to locate the puzzle and/or recognize the digits.

 ## References